bedrock-ws/bedrockws-deno/src/schema/README.md

 ## Versioning

 Minecraft is likely not going to update the WebSocket schema.
-It may happen that this library updates the schema but it will just be patch updates according to [SemVer][].
+It may happen that this library updates the schema but it will just be patch updates according to [SemVer][SemVer].

 [JSON Schema]: https://json-schema.org/
 [SemVer]: https://semver.org/